Everything – Michael Lejeune

 Visit the Bandcamp Page to stream audio

 Orphic Elegy is the name I gave to my folk, alt, and worldmusic style material.
-I’ve always had trouble classifying it, as for me it is sort of a catch-all for anything that is done with acoustic instruments and doesn’t fall into one of the other major categories I work in.
+Some would call it acoustic rock, others might refer to it as indie.
+I’ve always had trouble classifying it, as for me it is sort of a catch-all for anything that doesn’t fall into one of the other major categories I work in.
 That’s sort of how I have to do it: decide what it isn’t, rather than what it is.

 As for a pole in the tent, I often cite Dead Can Dance as a major artistic influence.
-You can hear this influence directly on the Orphic Elegy album, particularly on Reeds.
+You can hear this influence directly on the self-titled album, particularly on the song Reeds.
 I hope that you’ll hear other things in there that hearken to some sounds you’ve loved.

-This album was recorded in 2010, during an active period of my other folk project, Daybloom.
+The first album was recorded in 2010, during an active period of my other folk project, Daybloom.
 Back then I had not yet taken up recording at a professional level, and was still just catching a reasonable clip here and there with whatever was available.
 I purchased a used handheld mp3 recorder (a Zoom H4) from the then-bassist of Son of Mourning for the purpose of capturing material during rehearsal of my various bands, and discovered it had a four-track recording/mixing function.
 That tapped into my need to record.
-I embarked on this record right away.

 Using a handheld to record an album is a very painstaking process.
 Much patience is required.
-The lack of ability to edit, punch, or monitor anything is a pretty serious detractor.
+The lack of ability to edit, punch, or monitor anything is pretty tough.
 But I was motivated, and my acoustic composition was flowing too quickly for Daybloom to absorb it all.

-And the last song, the title track, is played on a small harp I picked up on eBay.
+And the last song, the title track, is played on a celtic harp I picked up on eBay in college.
 I found the rain and froggy forest soundtracks online, and somehow they just fit together perfectly.

 Despite how proud I was of the record, I knew even then that it wasn’t quite high enough quality to make available to the public, due to having done the whole thing on a handheld unit and having performed all the hand drums myself, in layered, unedited tracks.

-Years later, I was wrapping up the Enantiodrome demo and the Nil Significant album, recording at a pro-ish level finally, and I decided to remix and remaster the Orphic Elegy album.
+Years later, I was wrapping up the Enantiodrome demo and the first Nil Significant album, finally recording at a decent level of quality, and I decided to remix and remaster the Orphic Elegy album.
 In my naivete I believed it would be quick, an addendum to the larger projects coming to completion at the time.
 My mistake.
 The process was highly immersive.
 I spent more than a hundred hours total.

 But in that process, I was able to do much to bring the songs to life in ways I’d only dreamed of before then.
 I broke apart those original recorded drums, and requantized them into perfect time.
 Many other things were improved, fixed, polished, expanded… So many advanced techniques were now available!